IT Account Management Regulation 503

 UNCSA relies heavily upon its computer information systems to meet operational, financial, educational and informational needs.
 It is essential that UNCSA’s computer systems, and computer networks, as well as the data they store and process, be operated and maintained in a secure environment and in a responsible manner.
 It is critical that these systems and machines be protected from misuse and unauthorized access.

-This policy applies to all faculty, staff, temporary employees, vendors, contractors, and affiliates of the University of North Carolina School of the Arts with access to computer and email systems.
+This regulation applies to all faculty, staff, temporary employees, vendors, contractors, and affiliates of the University of North Carolina School of the Arts with access to computer and email systems.

 A. Exchange Email & Windows User Account Creation